ɫɫÀ²

 Open for all master's students at Aalto University.
 Application procedures and/or prerequisites apply to some individual courses.
 Included studio courses have additional selection criteria, identified in their respective course descriptions.
 The used criteria varies from course to course.
 The course descriptions indicate to whom and how the applications will be submitted.

 The focus of WiT Minor is in long-term sustainable global development issues, such as UN’s SDGs, good governance, human rights, social sustainability, climate change and innovations.
 It explores the dilemma of development from different perspectives.
 It deals with cross-cultural communication, participatory practices and community engagement in vulnerable settings, and promotes culturally sensitive professional practices in architecture, design, engineering and business.
+WiT Minor exploits Problem Based Learning (PBL) and Human-Centered Design (HCD) methodologies with links to industry, civil society and academia.
+The WiT Minor emphasizes interdisciplinarity and mutual and reciprocal peer learning.

 Learning outcomes

-After completing WiT Minor, student will have holistic understanding of the global development related issues, regardless of their own disciplinary background.
+fter completing WiT Minor, student will have holistic understanding of the global development related issues, regardless of their own disciplinary background.
 They are prepared for advanced studies in the thematic area and for further work life opportunities on the field.

 Transferable skills – such as teamwork, critical thinking, judgement and decision making, communication project design, research methods, adaptability – are core learning objectives, preparing the students’ expertise and knowledge to move from situated (context related) to transferable, scalable and applicable in complex professional situations.

-In addition to disciplinary and context related learning outcomes, the minor aims at providing the students with an understanding in the diverse linkages and relations from technology, innovations, design and entrepreneurship to socio-culturally, economically and environmentally sustainable development.
-The Minor educates professionals capable of strategic spatial problem solving, planning design-led solutions for longer-term recovery, adapting to cultural variations, and coordinating and managing projects in vulnerable communities, using participatory planning methods.
+In addition to disciplinary and context related learning outcomes, the minor aims at providing the students with an understanding in the diverse linkages and relations from technology, innovations, design and entrepreneurship to socioculturally, economically and environmentally sustainable development.
+The Minor educates professionals capable of strategic spatial problem solving, planning design-led solutions for longer-term recovery, adapting to cultural variations, and coordinating and managing projects in vulnerable communities, using participatory planning methods

 Structure of the minor

+WiT Minor consists of prerequisite courses on global development issues, followed by studio courses (see admission process) including a field trip, provided by Aalto School of Arts, Design and Architecture and School of Engineering.
 The core courses are Interplay of Cultures (IoC) Studio and Sustainable Global Technologies (SGT) Studio, with a selection of theme related electives.
 In previous years, the field trips have taken Aalto students to countries such as Senegal, Benin, South Africa, Mozambique, Tanzania, Rwanda, Kenya, Uganda, Lebanon, Greece, Nepal, Cambodia, Taiwan, Philippines and Mexico.
 The field trip costs are (usually) on the students’ responsibility.
+The minor also offers courses that do not require attending a field trip.
+Students are also free to compose the minor from additional and optional courses only.

-Code Course name ECTS credits Selection Criteria Prerequisites (in addition to BA degree)
+Code Course name ECTS credits Teaching

 Prerequisite and compulsory courses

-State of the World and Development L 2 open for all
+WAT-E3020 State of the World and Development L 2 2026-2027 Autumn I:English

 Alternative Studio courses

-Sustainable Global Technologies
+WAT-E2007 *Sustainable Global Technologies

 (SGT) Studio L